 Approaching Dún Chaoin, a better view of Inis Tuaisceart is on offer and it’s easy to see why this island is known as The Sleeping Giant and An Fear Marbh (The Dead Man).

-A fine stretch of road by Kerry standards led me to the viewing point near Clogher Head/Ceann Sratha.
+A fine stretch of road by Kerry standards leads to the viewing point near Clogher Head/Ceann Sratha.
 In the picture below, Clogher Strand/Trá An Chlochair is in the foreground, Ferriter’s Cove is further north with The Three Sisters/An Triúr Deirféar peaks at the top of the picture.

 The R549 veers south at a right angle returning to Dingle with Mount Brandon, the highest mountain in Ireland outside of the McGillycuddy Reeks, on the east side of the journey.
-And it’s on this stretch of road you’ll find something that’s by and large absent on the rest of Slea Head Drive, that being trees.
-Upon return to Dingle, the Wild Atlantic Way heads east for the Iveragh Peninsula and north on another hair-raising road, the Conor Pass.
+And it’s on this stretch of road you’ll find something that’s by and large absent on the rest of Slea Head Drive: trees.
+The journey ends upon returning to Dingle town.